jrief/django-formset/docs/source/index.rst

 ================================================

 Let the browser pre-validate one or more Django ``Form``-s using the special HTML element ``<django-formset>``.
-This wrapper also collects data that can easily be processed and sent to the server's endpoint.
+This web component also collects data that can easily be processed and sent to the server's endpoint.

 .. toctree::